The Efficiency Gap in Modern Healthcare

 The Solution: Unified 0-Wire BLE Mesh

-By deploying a single, 0-wire Bluetooth Low Energy (BLE) Mesh network, facilities can address both human and capital resource management on one platform.
+By deploying a single 0-wire Bluetooth Low Energy (BLE) Mesh network, facilities can manage both human and capital resources on a single platform.

 1. Real-Time Staff Protection